-Regardless of the purpose, the pay-back mechanism is protected by the code which contributes to the overall security of the system and allows users to borrow and lend funds without having to rely on any third party.
+Regardless of the purpose, the payback mechanism is protected by the code, which contributes to the overall security of the system.
+This feature also allows users to borrow and lend funds without having to rely on any third party.

 Aave vs. Compound: Similarities and Differences

-Compound Finance and Aave have been the largest DeFi lending platforms and the largest competitors since the launch of Aave protocol.
-At first glance, they look much the same, however, there are some differences between them.
+Compound Finance and Aave have been the largest DeFi lending platforms (and the largest competitors) since the launch of the Aave protocol.
+At first glance, they look much the same.
+However, there are some significant differences between them.

-- Aave offers a wider range of tokens for borrowing and lending: 15+ ones as compared with 9 assets on Compound
+- Aave offers a wider range of tokens for borrowing and lending: 15+ as compared with 9 assets on Compound.

-- Aave’s percentage on the collateral is higher; it permits borrowers to get 75%, whereas Compound gives 66%
+- Aave’s percentage on the collateral is higher: it permits borrowers to receive 75%, whereas Compound gives 66%.

-- Compound is easier to navigate and use for beginners
+- Compound is easier for beginners to use and navigate.

-In general, Aave comes with a set of unique features and higher payout options than Compound, which makes it a more viable solution.
+In general, Aave’s unique features and higher payout options make it a more viable solution than Compound.

-The Aave platform is powered by AAVE token, (formerly known as LEND), based on the ERC-20 standard.
+The Aave platform is powered by the AAVE token (formerly known as LEND), based on the ERC-20 standard.
 It was created to encourage users to manage and develop the Aave ecosystem by voting and staking their tokens.

-LEND was the native token of Aave from 2017 to September 2020 when the migration to the new currency began.
+LEND was the native token of Aave from 2017 to 2020, when the migration to the new currency began.
 LEND has been swapped for AAVE at a rate of 100:1.
-The total coins supply was reduced from 1.3 billion LEND to 16 million AAVE.
-13 million AAVE tokens were issued to be redeemed by LEND token holders, and 3 million tokens are held in the Aave Ecosystem Reserve to stimulate protocol growth.
+The total coin supply was converted from 1.3 billion LEND to 16 million AAVE.
+13 million AAVE tokens were issued, to be redeemed by LEND token holders, and 3 million tokens are held in the Aave ecosystem reserve to stimulate protocol growth.

 AAVE tokens are designed to be deflationary.
-About 80% of platform fees are used by the protocol and to increase the token value coins collected from fees are burned.
-Users can buy AAVE from exchanges or earn by depositing or taking out a loan.
-The coins can be stored in any Ethereum-compatible wallet such as MyEtherWallet or Metamask.
+About 80% of platform fees are used by the protocol.
+In order to increase the token value, coins collected from fees are burned.
+Users can buy AAVE from exchanges, or earn tokens by depositing or taking out a loan.
+The coins can be stored in any Ethereum-compatible wallet, such as MyEtherWallet or MetaMask.